Izeron, Isère rear garden and potager renovation

 The lawn, which comprised of mainly weeds, was thoroughly raked of weed and selectively weedkilled.
 Subsequently, it was raked once more and reseeded.

 The pond was emptied and refurbished, including burying the exposed pipe and reworking the outlet.
 Self-seeded raspberries and nettles were removed.
-We divided and replanted the existing ferns and hostas to extend the planting around the pond.
+I divided and replanted the existing ferns and hostas to extend the planting around the pond.
 New margin and pond plants were introduced to the pond.